carebnb-app/apidocs/source/includes/_smartlocks.md

 }
 ```

-Returns all logins for a given user.
+Returns all smartlock logins for a given user, associated or not to his properties.

 **Request**